-Scarlett Moffatt says she wants to compete in Strictly Come Dancing 2019.
+Scarlett Moffatt has dropped a hint she could compete in Strictly Come Dancing 2020.

 The TV presenter has spoken about her love of dance before, but suggested she had 'too much training' when she was younger to take part in the BBC One series.